-I have a confession to make: I am not good at entertaining.
-I’m actually a nervous wreck about entertaining.
-Of course, we don't claim to be Martha Stewart over here at We are not Martha.
-Just that we strive to be like her.
+I have a confession to make: I am a very nervous entertainer.
+Of course, I don't claim to be Martha Stewart over here at We are not Martha.
+I just claim that I strive to be like her.
 And entertaining is one thing I'm definitely striving to be better at.
 And in my mind, entertaining is something that gets easier, the more you do it.
 So, I keep trying.
 Family is perfect to practice on because they don't judge too much if you screw everything up (right?!).

 Brunch can be the most difficult meal to entertain for because it generally involves people coming over early.
 So, you either have to wake up at dawn or have a really good plan instead.
 I invited my family over last weekend (my parents, sister, and her husband) and then started freaking out a bit.
 What could I make that would be ready at the same time?
 For 10 a.m.?
 And that I could serve hot?
 With as little stress as possible?
 Because if you know me, you know I'm often found running around like a chicken with my head cut off the second my guests arrive.
 And then I end up having no fun when I have guests over.
 Sigh.

-I asked our Twitter buddies what I should make for brunch and when Roving Lemon sent me Smitten Kitchen's recipe for Spinach and Cheese Strata, I knew it would be perfect because a) everything Smitten does is gold and b) I could make it the night before and just pop it in the oven in the morning.
+I asked my Twitter buddies what I should make for brunch and when Roving Lemon sent me Smitten Kitchen's recipe for Spinach and Cheese Strata, I knew it would be perfect because a) everything Smitten does is gold and b) I could make it the night before and just pop it in the oven in the morning.
 Fabulous!
 I made a bunch of changes, including adding a spicy sausage to the strata...
 Which I personally think was an excellent decision.

 - 9 large eggs

-In a separate bowl, I whisked together the eggs, milk, mustard, 1/2 t salt, and 1/4 t pepper.
+- In a separate large bowl, whisk together egg, milk, dijon mustard, remaining ½ tsp salt, and remaining ½ tsp pepper.

 - Pour the egg mixture evenly over the baking dish.
 Cover dish with plastic wrap and place in the fridge for at least 8 hours and up to a day.